 Spring is in the air – and so are respiratory irritants.
 And also bacteria and dust, and even virus-causing germs.
 But we aren’t talking about outdoor air; we’re talking about your indoor air.

 Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
-So for the month of May, we want to help you stop the sneezes for FREE.
+So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
 Call Wesley Wood Service Experts right now to get a NO-CHARGE home air quality and comfort analysis at 484-401-7577 or schedule your appointment online

 Learn more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other tips from Wesley Wood Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
-Even if you think your allergies are pretty mild, people are often surprised by the nearly immediate change in how they feel after switching to a high-efficiency air filtration system.
+Even if you consider your allergies to be pretty mild, people are often shocked by the nearly immediate change in how they feel after moving to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is the right fit for your home, there are many options to choose from when it comes to bettering your family’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s air quality.
+If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are several options to choose from when it comes to improving your family’s air quality.
+Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These products help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
+These UV lights help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
 Purchasing a UV light system helps to destroy these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in a matter of days.
-On the flip side, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+On the other hand, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.

 Help boost the quality of your family’s air with Wesley Wood Service Experts.
 Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.